KOTAHARSHA25/nexus-llm-analytics/README.md

 ---

 ## 🚀 Get Started

 1. Clone the repository
 2. Install dependencies (see requirements.txt and package.json)
 3. Start the backend (FastAPI) and frontend (Next.js)
 4. Upload your data and ask questions in natural language
+5. Download logs and audit trail from the API (`/generate-report/download-log`, `/generate-report/download-audit`)

 ---

 ## 🖥️ Commands